This page contains affiliate links. Please read our disclosure for more info.

 Recommended by Claire of Backpacking Bella

-Sitting right on Khlong Khong beach is Coco Lanta Eco Resort, a 3-star hotel with an incredible swimming pool.
+Sitting right on Khlong Khong beach is Coco Lanta Eco Resort, a 2-star hotel with an incredible swimming pool.
 It’s perfect for couples and backpackers.

 During the day, you can take advantage of the massage service, gift shop, and on-site tour desk or just wander around the village.

-Coco Lanta sometimes closes in the low season.
-In high season rooms cost from around $50 a night.
+In low season rooms cost from around $33 a night.
 Check the latest prices here.

 The Narima Bungalow Resort (Khlong Nin)